shivenigma/blog-backup/ckeviu3kx014pnzs10na4e39q.md

 ## Why the BASH shell is called BASH?

+> Note: I always wanted to write posts that are useful to others.
+But I have a perfection addiction and I am not getting shit done.
+I decided to post small things that are imperfect to cross the barrier for perfection.
+This is one such post, it may not be a good one or a useful one.

 I like to take an occasional trip down the history lane.
 It is good to know how things were used to be and how they transformed into the current state.
 Today I was reading about the different terminal shells and learned how the BASH shell got its name.

 Before that, if you want to know what a shell is, It is the program that actually processes commands and returns the output.
 Most shells also manage foreground and background processes, command history, and command-line editing.
 It is what we use in the terminal to get things done.